venkylucky/homework/README.md

 Please deploy the Airflow web app (i.e. no need for the scheduler or flower components) together with its necessary dependencies, of a postgres database and redis server.

-* Versions used are up to you.
+* OS/Application/Database versions used are up to you.
 * Manner of deployment, so long as it's automated, is up to you.
 * Airflow is a python based app.
 You can find it on github [here](https://github.com/apache/incubator-airflow).
-* Imagine that there's a risk that we'll have a lot of traffic on this site.
+* Use t2.micro instances where you can, but imagine there's a risk that we'll have a lot of traffic on this site.
+* Please deploy only to the eu-west-1 region.

 Airflow itself is not the point here - it's an example of an app that needs a database and some other supporting infrastructure.
 Feel free to document any oddities you find that you believe need airflow configuration that you choose not to tackle.